Rubha Phoil has an incredibly rich history.

 An important part of that observation process is researching and documenting the history.
 History can have a big impact on a design.
 The geology of the underlying bed rock, how the land was used by the people that came before us, the names given to places, all can teach us a lot.
 In ancient as well as in recent times.
-The existing historical and recent connections -or lack thereof- with the local community, the existing reputation, existing agreements and such are all factors that have a big influence on the design.
+The existing historical and recent connections with the local community, the existing reputation, previous agreements and such are all factors that have a big influence on the design.

 Not only recent history, also older history has a rich contribution to make to a design.
 How did people long ago survive?
 What did they eat?
 What were their challenges?
 Where did they seek shelter?
 Where did they hunt?
 Sometimes the stories reveal hidden resources – trees planted by a boat builder many hundreds of years ago may not just be a tree, they are a boat waiting to be build and they may be DNA purposefully selected for that reason.

-It is quite a task to fact check and add all what we already have to the database.
-The old rock has so many stories waiting to be told!
+It is quite a task to fact check and add all what we already have to our database.
+The Rock has so many stories waiting to be told!
 We will keep adding as we uncover more.
-Join the Village to hear the details or subscribe to our email list.
+Join the Village to hear the behind the scene details or subscribe to our email list in our side bar.

 We’re documenting the history with the help of experts and scientists and historians and we do it like real permaculture people do: factually, relevantly, sensitively and objectively.
 And chronologically of course.